fedbiomed/fedbiomed/README.md

 ## Jupyterhub

-**Note:** Please go `env/development/docker` directory to have more information about launching JupyterHub using `docker-compose`.

-For launching JupyterHub using script;
+The command below will build images for jupyterhub and start it;

-`source ./scripts/start_jupyterhub --build`
+`./scripts/start_jupyterhub --build`

 If you've already built your images you can just run following command;

-`source ./scripts/start_jupyterhub`
+`./scripts/start_jupyterhub`

+If you dont want to start jupyter notebook container, you can just add `jupyterhub` argument to the command;
+`./scripts/start_jupyterhub jupyterhub`

 The script will automatically get the host machine IP.
-If you want to change it, please use scpecify it with `--ip_address` argument;
+If you have an error during this operation, please scpecify your ip address with `--ip_address` argument;

-`source ./scripts/start_jupyterhub --ip_address 1.1.1.1`
+`./scripts/start_jupyterhub --ip_address 1.1.1.1`

+### Running Examples

+To be able to run getting started examples, you need start fedbiomed network and nodes in your host machine.

+### Access Jupyter HUB
+Open your browser and go http://localhost:8000/fedbiomed.
+Login with default username and password.

+User: fedbiomed
+pass: FED123fed

+Note: In case of frozen loading bar while accessing jupyterlab notebook, please refresh or logout and login again.

+**Note:** Please go `env/development/docker/README.md` directory to have more information about launching JupyterHub using `docker-compose` and adding jupyterhub user.

 ## Using Tensorboard